Standard Option HMO

 For services that apply to your deductible, once you meet your deductible, you are only responsible for 20 percent coinsurance until you reach your out-of-pocket maximum of $6,000, which is the most you'll have to pay in one plan year.
 At that point HealthyU pays 100 percent of your eligible medical expenses, including prescriptions.

-FEHB and Medicare Part B
+FEHB and Medicare Parts A and B

 †HIA funds cannot be used for medical services copayments.